cosmos/sdk-tutorials/tutorials/understanding-ibc-denoms/index.md

 | Origin Amount  | 20,000        |
 | Origin Denom   | uatom         |

-If you're familiar with the [basics of IBC](../../academy/4-ibc/what-is-ibc.md), you'll know what to make of these terms.
+If you are familiar with the [basics of IBC](/academy/3-ibc/what-is-ibc.md), you will know what to make of these terms.

 Now, what if you want to send some ATOM back from Osmosis to the Hub?
 An example would be [this transaction](https://www.mintscan.io/osmosis/txs/9721FE816ABEE87D25259F87BA816EB53651194DD871C3F6B0A5B00434429A80)